 If potatoes are cooked for really long periods of time (such as 4 hours), they become mushy.
 To achieve perfectly cooked potatoes, add them one hour on high or two hours on low before the roast is done.

-Leftover pot roast can be stored in the refrigerator for up to four days.
+Leftover chuck roast can be stored in the refrigerator for up to five days.

-To freeze pot roast, let the roast cool completely.
+To freeze the roast, let it cool completely.
 Place the roast, vegetables, and juices in a large freezer-safe dish.
 Freeze for up to 2 months.

-This Crockpot Pot Roast with Gravy is delicious on its own, or you can serve it with any of these side dishes to soak up the juices/gravy:
+This chuck roast is delicious on its own, or you can serve it with any of these side dishes to soak up the juices/gravy:

 - a hunk of crusty bread